maazadeeb/blog/src/pages/articles/2018-12-16---stuff-i-learnt-from-a-2k-stackoverflow-reputation/index.md

 ## The rush gets the best out of you 🏃

 It's a very well known fact that when you're under pressure, you tend to perform better.
 That's precisely what happens when you find a new question to answer.
 You're rushing to answer it before anyone does (Initially I guess.
 I still get that kick).
 Finding the right references, correcting the code formatting, double checking grammar.
 Unknowingly, you're actually getting better at the topics that you answer and follow.
-That's what happened with me at least!

 ## Improves your bug bashing skills 🐛 🔪